-The Texas Census Institute conducts and disseminates research on census and American Community Survey issues and their application to Texas.
+The Texas Census Institute conducts and disseminates research on census issues and their application to Texas and Texans.

 Overview